zircote/swagger-php/readme.md

                         "allowMultiple":true,
                         "nickname":"addPet",
                         "responseClass":"void",
-                        "summary":"dd a new pet to the store", "httpMethod":"GET",
+                        "summary":"Add a new pet to the store", "httpMethod":"GET",
                         "parameters":{
                             "description":"Pet object that needs to be added to the store",